 Series spoilers follow

-The X Factor continues Saturday and Sunday on ITV
+The X Factor continues this Saturday and Sunday on ITV